 An instrument that was a crowd-favorite was the Dagomba talking drum.
 By squeezing the drum between his arm and side, Woma could alter the pitch of the sound and seemingly make it talk.

 The Dagara xylophone, or gyill, features keys hand carved from hardwood and gourds for resonators.
-When Woma told the auditorium full of students the instrument also uses spider webs, students reacted with gasps
+When Woma told the auditorium full of students the instrument also uses spider webs, students reacted with gasps of excitement and curiosity.

 "And vibration is supposed to go into your body and make you happy," he added.